popularrobotics/courseW1_teacher_files/Ubuntu & ROS Basics.md

     $ catkin_make
     ```
 2. Add the following line to the end of the hidden .bashrc file, and comment out the lines for other projects:
-    `$ source /home/ubuntu(youruser)/ProjectName_ws/devel/setup.bash`
+    `source /home/ubuntu(youruser)/ProjectName_ws/devel/setup.bash`
-3. To make sure your workspace is properly overlayed by the setup script, make sure ROS_PACKAGE_PATH environment variable includes the directory you're in (echo command here shows whatever is in ROS_PACKAGE_PATH):
+3. To make sure your workspace is properly overlayed by the setup script, make sure ROS_PACKAGE_PATH environment variable includes the directory you're in (echo command here shows whatever is in ROS_PACKAGE_PATH).
+Start a new terminal, and type in the following command:
     ```
     $ echo $ROS_PACKAGE_PATH
     ```